I woke up confused, almost in Haze, questioning myself, “How the hell did I crack my iPhone’s screen?”

 Other than this, it is always a good idea to carry something you like.
 A camera, a guitar, or a couple of books.
 You can also maintain a journal – full of memories and moments that have amazed you.
 Though unlike me, writing is not something that many people enjoy, if you have nothing to do for the moment, there is no harm in giving your thoughts some wings.
 A regularly maintained journal also gives you memories from your travels that last a lifetime.

-But I’m sure you don’t need many travel hacks to avoid getting lonely.
+And well, I’m sure you don’t need many travel hacks to avoid getting lonely.
 This world is full of friendly and awesome people who will be constantly talking to you and inviting you out.
 After a few solo journeys, you yourself will realize that there was never a reason to worry about getting lonely in the first place.
 You will meet more people than you’ll know what to do with.

 So take a deep breath, relax and enjoy the ride!
 Solo travelling is great!